Ray of Light (song): Recording and composition

 "Ray of Light" was recorded along with the rest of the album at Larrabee North Studio in North Hollywood, California during mid-1997.
 It was mastered by Ted Jensen at Sterling Studios in New York.
 The DAT contained the main portion of the song recordings, as well as preliminary demo sessions in Madonna's house in New York, as well as Hit Factory Studios where Madonna first sang the song.
 Like most of the album, the synth sounds recorded for "Ray of Light" were played on a Roland Juno-106.
 Madonna and Orbit had conducted a drummer session in Los Angeles, but it did not work out.
 So he contacted Fergus Gerrand who played drum samples for him in London.
 Orbit fed them in his workstation and cut them manually, instead of using auto-editing software like ReCycle.

 An electronic dance music song, "Ray of Light" has stylistic influences from acid electronica.
 According to biographer Lucy O'Brien who wrote in Madonna: Like an Icon, Orbit created a sensurround like atmosphere in the track, which sees Madonna deepen her dance roots and go for a more electronic sound.
-According to the sheet music published by Musicnotes.com, the song is set in common time, with a moderately fast-groove tempo of 126 beats per minute.
-It is composed in the key of B♭ major, with Madonna's vocals on the song spanning 2 octaves and 1 semitone from B♭_{3} to B_{5}, the sharp high note being belted on the word 'feel' near the end of the song.
-"Ray of Light" has a basic sequence of B♭–E♭–B–E–B♭ as its chord progression.
+According to the sheet music published by Musicnotes.com, the song is set in common time, with a moderately fast tempo of 126 beats per minute.
+It is composed in the key of B♭ major, and has a basic sequence of B♭–E♭ as its chord progression.